drm-slac/bsas-sc/README.md

 Simulates an NTTable with a configurable number of columns.
 It is meant to simulate aggregated readings from disparate but correlated PVs.
 The simulation happens in the device support of an `asub` record.
 The database provides a few macros to configure it:

+* `NUM_TABLES`: The number of output NTTable PVs to simulate.
+All rows in all tables will have the same value.
-* `COUNT`: The number of scalar PVs to simulate.
+* `NUM_SIGNALS`: The number of scalar PVs in each NTTable to simulate.
 All PVs will have the same value at the same timestamp, a sinusoidal equivalent to the one in `ioc-sim-scalar` (with the same alarm limits).
 * `CONFIG`: Which metadata columns to simulate.
 OR together:
     * `0x00`: Value (always included)
     * `0x01`: User Tag (always 0 if included)